 “Mia, Tell me a story about when you were little.”

 “Well, there was the time I climbed up a tree, opened an umbrella, and jumped.
 Because we had just seen Mary Poppins at the movies.
 Needless to say, I broke the brand-new umbrella that I had just purchased with my own birthday money.

 I told her that our teenage cousin Linda would come and live with us during the summer because she loved the farm life better than life in the city.
 And how she would tell us scary stories and we’d take turns scratching each other’s backs before bed.
 That she bought a horse and named him Fred and that we had a flat tire on a country road while we were out shopping for him.

-I told her about Holly falling off the top of a Butler grain storage bin and breaking her arm and that the doctors didn’t set it right and that’s why her arm looks like a boom-a-rang when she tries to straighten it.
+I told her about Holly falling off the top of a Butler grain storage bin and breaking her arm and that the doctors didn’t set it right and that’s why her arm looks like a boomerang when she tries to straighten it.
 But it doesn’t hurt.

-How about the time I found a frozen dead squirrel on a bright cold winter morning, feeling sorry for it, smuggling it into the house, and hiding it under my bed.
+How about the time I found a frozen dead squirrel on a bright cold winter morning, feeling sorry for it, smuggling it into the house, and hiding it under my bed?
 But just for a few days until my mom began to investigate the suspicious odor coming from my room.
 [Do I need to tell you she was not pleased?]

 There was the story about the time we swam the Hanson kids’ Shetland Ponies across a stream and discovered an abandoned house in the woods.
 There was a stuffed porcupine inside of all things!
 We only had the nerve to stay around a few minutes after we broke in.
 I think I might have been about 10 years old.